dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 ```{.gnuassembler include=src/objdump.txt}
 ```

-This is how `bpftrace` will target the probe, and seeing this is all that is needed in order to try probing it.
+This is how `bpftrace` will target the probe, by resolving the address of this symbol in the code region of the target process' memory region.

 ## uprobe prototype